Skip to main content

 Why Meeting Transcripts Are Your Secret Weapon

 Before diving into the prompts, let's establish the foundation.
 Traditional meeting notes capture maybe 30% of what's actually discussed, filtered through the note-taker's perspective and priorities.
-Professional transcription captures 100% of the conversation with 95-98% accuracy, creating a complete record for AI analysis.
+Professional transcription captures 100% of the conversation with professional-grade accuracy, creating a complete record for AI analysis.

 For optimal results, ensure you're starting with high-quality audio.
 Our audio quality guide shows you how to set up meetings for perfect transcription, while our meeting transcription troubleshooting guide helps resolve common recording issues.